Nakurai/error_mint_ui/README.md

 # install dependencies
 npm install

-# serve with hot reload at localhost:8080
+# serve with hot reload at localhost:8080, should generate the errors lsited into the issue report
 npm run dev

-# build for production with minification
-npm run build
 ```

-For more information see the [docs for vueify](https://github.com/vuejs/vueify).